Majikah/majik-signature/README.md

 `allowlistHash` and `tsa` are only present when applicable — omitted entirely otherwise, never `null`.

-What's actually embedded into a file is a **`MultiSigEnvelope`**, wrapping one or more of the above:
+What's actually embedded into a file (or produced detached) is a **`MultiSigEnvelope`**, wrapping one or more of the above — modeled at runtime by `MajikSignatureEnvelope`:

 ```json
 {